Featured Book Recommendation!

 Medicare is highly regulated and many of the carriers have different contracting and appointment processes to get their agents ready to sell (RTS).
 You will need to be patient during this process as it can take some time to get your approvals from each company.

 Most insurance carriers require their certifications to be passed annually prior to the upcoming Medicare annual election period (AEP).
+Ask your immediate upline to to learn how to get certified to sell Medicare advantage plans, they will give you detailed instructions for each carrier.

 Brandon’s Suggestion: If you’re not sure what plans you want to offer, fill out this form and we can schedule a call to review the various options you have in the Medicare business.
 Start Here.